-This year conference will take place on May 7th and 8th, at the Faculty of Electrical Engineering and Computing in Zagreb, Croatia.
+This year, the conference will take place on May 19th and 20th, at the Faculty of Electrical Engineering and Computing in Zagreb, Croatia.
 Once again, an interesting crowd will gather to attend talks about awesome free software topics.

 During the two days of talks, workshops, and fun, DORS/CLUC becomes a place where students, FOSS enthusiasts, tinkerers, developers, hackers, freelancers, companies and the public sector representatives meet to learn, network, do business and plan projects together – all with focus on free software and Linux.

 DORS/CLUC has traditionally been divided into two parts: keynotes/talks and workshops.